 Relaxation helps to modify the physical symptoms of tension, heart rate and blood pressure.

 Medication addresses biochemistry of the body through direct chemical means.

 If you recognize any of the symptoms of depression, you may need to seek professional help.
-For depression treatment in Denver, Front Range Counseling Center offers superior care to help you discover the basis for your depression and options for care.
-We offer depression support groups in Denver as well as individual counseling.
+For depression treatment, we offer superior care to help you discover the basis for your depression and options for care.
+We offer depression support group as well as individual counseling.

 We’d like you to know that you are not alone.
 Our depression therapists are here to help you cope with the everyday ups and downs, as well as the more significant down moods.
-If you are one of the many individuals who suffer from depression, please call us for a consultation today.
+If you are one of the many individuals who suffer from depression, please call us to setup an individual session.
 We will get you on the right track for treatment for depression.